cocmd/website/docs/packages/package-specification.md

 TODO: this section is under construction

-In this document, we are going to discuss the format specification for Espanso packages and repositories.
+In this document, we are going to discuss the format specification for Cocmd packages and repositories.
 If you are trying to create your first package, we suggest reading the [Creating a Package](../creating-a-package) section first, as that contains the basic information you'll need for most use-cases.

-In the first part, we'll go through the structure of an Espanso package, starting from a top level view with the included files, all the way down to the actual content.
+In the first part, we'll go through the structure of an Cocmd package, starting from a top level view with the included files, all the way down to the actual content.
 Then, the second part covers the structure a typical package repository.